dougeby/IntuneDocs/intune/get-started-evaluation.md

 ---

 # What can Intune do for my company?

-Intune is a cloud-based enterprise mobility management (EMM) service that helps enable your workforce to be productive while keeping your corporate data protected.
+Microsoft Intune is a cloud-based enterprise mobility management (EMM) service that helps enable your workforce to be productive while keeping your corporate data protected.

 ![High-level architectural diagram for Microsoft Intune](/intune/media/intunearchitecture.svg)